 Nor will, I Armand, for I can just imagine Him blackening my name.
 “Such a lovely girl; I confess I am quite pining for her.
 A pity she proved to be so unstable.”
 For it must be that I am in the wrong, not He.
 Never He!
 Such a thing could never be borne!

 I do not at all see the end of this, Armand.
 It may be that I shall have to settle for some farm boy, some squire’s son, or perhaps live in garrison in truth.

 Oh, but I must not given in to my fears, or I shall make myself quite miserable!

 Father then read me a lecture about the honor of our family name, and about preserving my reputation, and this and that, as he was bound to do, I suppose, having come all that way; but in the end I was able to persuade him that I am unlikely to become attached to any of the gentlemen of my present acquaintance, and that Edward was being his usual fat-headed self.
 Not that either of us put it in quite those terms, but I believe we understood each other very well.

-Father stayed with me two days, on the second of which we had tea with Squire Willoughby and his wife, and then he returned to London.
+Father stayed with me two days, on the second of which we had tea with Squire Willoughby and his wife, and then he returned to Yorke.
 I quite like Squire Willoughby, I find, though I shall have to give you an account of him in another letter; he is a bluff, hearty, good-natured man.
-Perhaps a squire's son would not be so bad after all.
+Perhaps a squire’s son would not be so bad after all.

 Your loving cousin,